Wholesale Open Access Networks are perhaps not the solution that is claimed.

 Citizens are promised better coverage, more competition, and as a result, more affordable prices.
 However, turning this vision into a working reality is difficult.
 Research shows that of five countries originally considering this option, only one, Rwanda, has actually rolled out a network.
 Problems include cost and a lack of competition.
 The other countries looked at in this report are Kenya, Russia, Mexico and South Africa.

 The lessons from these five countries should serve as examples to other countries thinking about this.
-They highlight the real challenges of SWNs and WOANs and are also a wakeup call to those regulators that look to them as an alternative to tried-and-true approaches to network deployment.
+They highlight the real challenges of a SWN or WOAN.
+They are a wakeup call to those regulators that look to them as an alternative to tried-and-true approaches to network deployment.